Belinus-code/ReTi-Label-Parser/README.md

 ```

 ### Explicit Resolution (`*` Operator)
 To use a relative offset in other instructions, prefix the label with `*`.
-This is particularly useful for dynamic calls where the offset is stored first[cite: 1].
+This is particularly useful for dynamic calls where the offset is stored first.
 ```assembly
     LOADI *Method # Loads relative distance to 'Method' into ACC[cite: 1] STORE 1024    # Store for later calculation